What is the Downtown Plan?

 The planning process

-The Downtown and Marwell planning projects kicked off in March 2017 and will be underway until mid-2018.
+The Downtown and Marwell planning projects kicked off in March 2017 and were completed in June 2018 when they were adopted by City Council.

 Get in touch with us!